🌐 Cliquez ici pour la version française

 Meeting Lender Expectations

 A well-crafted business plan and financial forecast are crucial for securing a small business loan, as they demonstrate to lenders that you have a clear vision for your business and a solid strategy for generating revenue and repaying the loan.
+Understanding how to conduct thorough market research is essential for developing a viable business model that lenders will find credible.
 According to a survey by Palo Alto Software, businesses that create a formal business plan are twice as likely to secure financing as those that don’t.

 Lenders typically look for the following components in a business plan:

-• Insufficient detail on the target audience and competition
+- Insufficient detail on target audience and competition: Not showing how you’ll differentiate

-• Vague or unrealistic marketing and sales strategies
+- Vague or unrealistic marketing and sales strategies: Lacking concrete plans for customer acquisition

 Resources for Crafting a Strong Business Plan and Financial Forecast